kthpanor/vlxman/_sources/docs/installation.md

 Install the version for 64-bit computers that comes with Python (>=3.9).

-Start a conda terminal, or Anaconda Prompt / Miniconda Prompt as it is referred to on a Windows system.
+Start a conda terminal, or Anaconda Prompt / Miniforge Prompt as it is referred to on a Windows system.
 Conda supports multiple *environments* and you start in the one named `base` as is typically indicated by the prompt.
 To create a new and additional environment named `vlxenv` and install VeloxChem, Matplotlib, and Jupyter notebook (and package dependencies such as NumPy and SciPy) into it, you enter the following command line statement

 ```
 $ conda create -n vlxenv veloxchem matplotlib jupyterlab -c veloxchem -c conda-forge